allenap/rust-postgresfixture/README.md

 Commands:
-  shell     Start a psql shell, creating and starting the cluster as necessary exec      Execute an arbitrary command, creating and starting the cluster as necessary runtimes  List PostgreSQL runtimes discovered on PATH help      Print this message or the help of the given subcommand(s)
+  shell     Start a psql shell, creating and starting the cluster as necessary exec      Execute an arbitrary command, creating and starting the cluster as necessary runtimes  List discovered PostgreSQL runtimes help      Print this message or the help of the given subcommand(s)

 Options: